Supernova

 Supernovae can expel several solar masses of material at speeds up to several percent of the speed of light.
 This drives an expanding shock wave into the surrounding interstellar medium, sweeping up an expanding shell of gas and dust observed as a supernova remnant.
 Supernovae are a major source of elements in the interstellar medium from oxygen to rubidium.
 The expanding shock waves of supernovae can trigger the formation of new stars.
 Supernovae are a major source of cosmic rays.
 They might also produce gravitational waves.

+Occurrence

+The first supernovae to be studied by astronomical methods were Tycho's Supernova in 1572 and Kepler's Supernova in 1604, both of which were in the Milky Way and were visible to the naked eye.
+Analysis of the historical record suggests that, aside from telescope discoveries, fewer than 10 supernovae have been observed over the last 2,000 years.

+Observations of recent supernova remnants within the Milky Way, coupled with studies of supernovae in other galaxies, suggest that these powerful stellar explosions occur in our galaxy approximately 1.6 to 4.6 times per century on average.

+In 1987, the supernova SN 1987A appeared in the Large Magellanic Cloud, a satellite galaxy of the Milky Way in an easily studied part of the sky.
+Many astronomical observations were made on SN 1987A, including the only measurements of astronomical neutrinos other than the Sun's.
+The event was attributed to an explosion of a blue supergiant star.